hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 ## Drawbacks

-This HIPE creates some formalism around defining protocols.
+This RFC creates some formalism around defining protocols.
 It doesn't go nearly as far as SOAP or CORBA/COM did, but it is slightly more demanding of a protocol author than the familiar world of RESTful [Swagger/OpenAPI]( https://swagger.io/docs/specification/about/).